Gold Level Sponsors $10,000

 Bank of America

 Welcome to the North Carolina Business Leadership Network (NCBLN).
-We believe you will both enjoy and benefit from your association with our organization, as we work to expand a business-to-business network that recognizes the opportunities created when comprehensively engaging people with disabilities; Talent, Market Share and Supplier Diversity.
+Our work is very simple and straight forward: to expand this business-to-business network which recognizes the opportunities created when focusing on and engaging people with disabilities; finding and hiring great talent; increasing market share in this $1 trillion market for products and services; and increasing supplier diversity.
 Our job is to help you, and we need your help in order to help others.

 Let us introduce you to the NCBLN and explain what we are doing, how we do it, and most importantly, where we are headed in the future.

 This is truly a business organization, made up of businesses networking and helping each other navigate this world of working with, and marketing to, people with disabilities.
 Our Mission Statement says it all:

 “As a business to business network, the North Carolina Business Leadership Network (NCBLN) will support the business community with information and resources to: source, hire and promote people with disabilities; to do business with organizations owned and operated by people with disabilities; and to market their products and services in an accessible manner to people with disabilities, across the State of North Carolina.”